haythemsellami/Xcrow/README.md

 **Cross-chain escrow powered by zero-knowledge proofs.**

-Xcrow lets users lock tokens on Ethereum mainnet and prove those deposits on BNB Chain using [Succinct SP1 Helios](https://github.com/succinctlabs/sp1-helios).
+Xcrow lets users lock tokens on Ethereum mainnet and prove those deposits on destination chain using [Succinct SP1 Helios](https://github.com/succinctlabs/sp1-helios).

 ## ✨ What is Xcrow?